Ten-Percent Legal Recruitment FAQ’s

 Why do legal recruitment consultants exist?

 Good question!
-Partly because there has traditionally been a nationwide shortage of a certain standard of lawyer, and secondly, because finding a new opportunity is not often simply a case of looking in the Law Society Gazette at the ‘Situations Vacant’ page.
-At any one time, there may be 6 or 7 adverts for a particular area of the country, but we will know that there are a number of other firms in that area have vacancies but not advertised them.
-Firms do not advertise partly because they know that consultants can assist, and secondly because the cost of advertising is prohibitive for the return they will get.
-It can take up to 2 years to get a vacancy filled in some areas of the country.
+Partly because there has traditionally been a nationwide shortage of a certain standard of lawyer, and secondly, because finding a new opportunity is not often simply a case of looking at online job boards.
+At any one time, there may be 6 or 7 vacancies for a particular area of the country, but we will know that there are a number of other law firms in that area have vacancies but not bothered continually advertising them.
+Firms do not always advertise new jobs; partly because they know that consultants can assist, and secondly because the cost of advertising is prohibitive for the return they will get.
+It can take 2-3 years to get a vacancy filled in some areas of the country – some of the vacancies on our database reflect this.

 Why should I register with you?

-We are a specialist legal recruitment consultancy, concentrating specifically on solicitors and legal support staff in private practice, in-house and local authority in the UK and abroad.
+We are unique; a specialist legal recruitment consultancy, concentrating specifically on solicitors and legal support staff in private practice and in-house in the UK.
+We adhere to ethical guidelines and keep all recruitment strictly confidential.
 We have an ethical policy, an environmental policy, a privacy policy, we donate 10% of our annual profits to charity and we are good at securing and locating new opportunities for lawyers registered with us.
 Read our feedback page for comments from previous service-users.
-Ten-Percent is also managed by solicitors.
+Ten-Percent is managed by a non-practising solicitor.
+As you will rapidly see if you register with us – we are not pushy salespeople!

 How many agencies should I register with?